zelenn/zelenn/README.md

 # Hi there 👋
 I'm a junior developer.
 Currently learning C++, Java, Git, and Linux.
+Planning to dive into Kotlin soon, and I have some experience with HTML and CSS.

 ## My skills: